 If you are interested in referring a young person to our services please complete the client referral form below and we will be in contact.

-We believe every person has the potential to fly high in life when they have a sense of belonging and believe in their true value!
+We believe every person has the potential to live life wide open when they have a sense of belonging and believe in their true value!
 Getting on Youth Encounter's Arotika ki te Kaupapa track (click here to learn more about this).
-Dirt Bike Encounter therapy offers an exciting and exhilarating journey that is twofold – to get on track on the bike and to get on track in life through;
+Encounter therapy offers an exciting and exhilarating journey that is twofold – to see their potential unleashed through the activity and in life as they get on track.

-We empower our rangatahi’s thinking to get on track so that they can create for themselves the best track forward in life and the tools to stay on that track.
-Not only will we teach them how to safely ride a dirt bike, most importantly we will teach them the life techniques that will empower them to take a better track forward!
+Encounter Therapy changes our young people’s mindsets to empower them to get on track so that they can create for themselves the best track forward in life and the tools to stay on that track.
+Not only will we teach them how to safely ride a dirt bike or navigate the surfing waves, most importantly we will teach them the life techniques that will empower them to take a better track forward!

-Dirt Bike Encounter is developed for ‘at risk’ youth – often found struggling with behavioural and social issues, being practical in nature and failing academically by virtue of their circumstances.
-Through safely facilitating a risk-taking activity, our evaluations have shown many positive impacts and successful outcomes.
+Encounter Therapy is developed for ‘at risk’ youth – often found struggling with behavioural and social issues, being practical in nature and failing academically by virtue of their circumstances.
+Through safely facilitating therapy through a thrilling activity, feedback has shown many positive impacts and successful outcomes.

 “I have seen first hand and continue to see teenagers on a journey to becoming responsible leaders from what would otherwise have been a journey towards criminal offending and self-harm.
 I have also seen plenty of ‘good kids’ benefit from Mary’s training.
 They grow in confidence, make friends, learn motor cross skills and learn leadership skills which stands them in good stead to be leaders in their communities.”